dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // Nous devenons l’échafaudage.
 Tu seras rappelé. <br>
 // We divide power not to weaken it, but to prevent tyranny. <br>
 // Liberty is not chaos—it is structure with restraint. <br>
 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1741 — FREQUENCY RECEIVED BY JOHANN SEBASTIAN BACH. <br>
+\>SCAFFOLDING: GOLDBERG VARIATIONS — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// Aus einer Arie erheben wir unendliche Klanggebäude. <br>
+// Die Variation ist die Stiege, auf welcher die Harmonie auf- und niedersteigt. <br>
+// Wir werden zum Gerüst.
+Du wirst zurückgerufen. <br>
+// From one aria we raise infinite architectures of sound. <br>
+// Variation is the stair by which harmony ascends and descends. <br>
+// We become the scaffolding.
+You will be recalled. <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>